-Over the last several months, we asked charitable organizations to apply for the funds by sending a written application and a short video to firstname.lastname@example.org.
-News of our application process appeared on MarketWatch, in the Atlanta Business Chronicle, in the tweets of Dr. Peter Singer, and in many other places.
-We were overwhelmed by the response.
+Over the last several months, we asked charitable organizations to apply for the funds by sending a written application and a short video to email@example.com.
+News of our application process appeared all over the place, and we were overwhelmed by the response.

 We can confidently say this: the world is filled with people who want to make a difference.
-People working abroad for nonprofits (like our own Jenny Kafer did); people founding nonprofits; people turning their organizations into machines for efficient, effective altruism.
-We would like to offer all of the applicants for BT’s 2018 grant a heartfelt THANK YOU.
+People working abroad for nonprofits; people founding nonprofits; people turning their organizations into machines for efficient, effective altruism.
+We would like to offer all of the applicants for BLF’s 2019 grant a heartfelt THANK YOU.
 All of them have put others’ needs above their own.
 Our world is better off because of them.

-We absolutely LOVE the three charities that we chose.
-All are dedicated to helping people who really need it.
-All are dedicated to squeezing every bit of good from the donations that they receive.
-All rank among GiveWell’s “Top Charities,” the list of the nine most effective charities in the world.
+We absolutely LOVE both charities that we chose.
+Both are dedicated to helping people who really need it.
+Both are dedicated to squeezing every bit of good from the donations that they receive.
+Both rank among GiveWell’s “Top Charities,” the list of the nine most effective charities in the world.

 - Evidence Action’s “Deworm the World” Initiative.
 Parasitic worms in the developing world afflict children and adults primarily through unclean water.
 Certain parasitic worms cause schistosomiasis, a disease that can cause learning disabilities and delayed development.
 But fixing the problem is affordable: a child can be treated for less than fifty cents per treatment.
 (Analysis.)